USRSE/usrse.github.io/docs/events.md

 basis that typically does not change, meaning that you wouldn't need to update the post.
-A weekly call that has a description and a consistent link to an agenda would be appropriate, while the same call that varies in schedule or requires an updated description would not quality.
+A weekly call that has a description and a consistent link to an agenda would be appropriate, while the same call that varies in schedule or requires an updated description would not qualify.
 An annual event, or one that would require a different description, would not be repeated, and should be placed in a folder named by date.
 As an example, here is a yearly event that happens on the same month and day: